idealista/elasticsearch_role/README.md

   roles:
     - role: idealista.elasticsearch_role
   vars:
-    ## Uncomment next line if you want to install as debian package instead of tar installation.
+    ## Uncomment next line if you want to install as deb package instead of tar installation.
-    # install_mode: debian
+    # install_mode: deb
     ## Uncomment next line if you want to install oss with opendistro of amazon.
-Mandatory to set install mode as debian
+Mandatory to set install mode as deb
     # install_opendistro: true
     ## Uncomment next line if you want to install basic license (official with x-pack from elastic)
     # elasticsearch_license_type: 'basic'